MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/identity-access-prerequisites.md

 For more information, see [Baseline security policy for Azure AD admin accounts](https://cloudblogs.microsoft.com/enterprisemobility/2018/06/22/baseline-security-policy-for-azure-ad-admin-accounts-in-public-preview/).

 Additional recommendations include the following:
 - Use Azure AD Privileged Identity Management to reduce the number of persistent administrative accounts.
+See [Start using PIM](https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-getting-started).
 - Use Office 365 administrator accounts only for administration.
 Admins should have a separate user account for regular non-administrative use and only use their administrative account when necessary to complete a task associated with their job function.
 [Office 365 administrator](https://support.office.com/article/About-Office-365-admin-roles-da585eea-f576-4f55-a1e0-87090b6aaa9d) roles have substantially more privileges to Office 365 services.
 - Follow best practices for securing privileged accounts in Azure AD as described in this [article](https://docs.microsoft.com/azure/active-directory/admin-roles-best-practices).